cgcuellar/courseproject/codebook.md

   - Subset the data frame Data by seleted names of Features: sel_features, all_data(subset)
+- Read descriptive activity names from “activity_labels.txt”
 * Uses descriptive activity names to name the activities in the data set
-  - Read descriptive activity names from “activity_labels.txt”
-  - facorize Variale activity in the data frame Data using descriptive activity names
+  - facorize variale activity in the data frame all_data using descriptive activity names: factor function is used.
 * Appropriately labels the data set with descriptive variable names prefix t is replaced by time
   Acc is replaced by Accelerometer